Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:

 "I know PS's say to lose the weight before a TT but in my case could I not get a FTT now to strengthen the stomach muscles and get that weight off my stomach to improve my posture and mobility?
 Right now, I literally grab ahold of my stomach flab and lift up and the pressure on my back is somewhat alleviated."

-To minimize the potential need for further surgery, I recommend that patients stabilize their weight before surgery.
+To minimize the potential need for further surgery, we recommend that patients stabilize their weight before surgery.
 The reason here is that post-operative weight loss (or gain) leads to a high rate of revision.
-Getting your weight to a weight that you feel you can maintain I believe minimizes the desire for additional surgery later.
+Getting your weight to a weight that you feel you can maintain minimizes the desire for additional surgery later.

-If you are unable to lose weight pre-operatively, you would need to be assessed for your current state as to what a tummy tuck might do for you.
+If you are unable to lose weight before surgery, you would need to be assessed for your current state as to what a tummy tuck might do for you.
 On the issue of strengthening muscles, the tightening we do at surgery doesn't result in strengthening.
 This is an aesthetic operation.
-There are patients that are better able to exercise in their post-operative condition (hopefully after they heal), but I believe this is due to the removal of the pannus that "gets in the way" of exercise.
+There are patients that are better able to exercise in their post-operative condition (hopefully after they heal), but this is probably due to the removal of the pannus that "gets in the way."

 "What about Tissue Glue?
 Can this limit the need for Drains?"

 Fibrin Glue has been used in surgery for a few years.
 It is a purified clotting factor derived from blood products.
 Newer forms of it are cloned which reduces infection risk.
 In abdominoplasty, there are surgeons using these "tissue glues" to encourage the tissues to adhere to the abdominal wall after surgery.
-There is no good scientific evidence that this improves the outcome and it could plug drains leading to increased risk of seromas.
-At present, I am not using it.
+There is no good scientific evidence that this improves the outcome and it could plug drains leading to increased risk of seroma.
+At present, we are not using it.

 "What About Dermabond?
 I heard that this 'tissue glue' limits the need for sutures and might make the scar better."

 There are at least two "Crazy Glue" cyanoacrylates on the market in the US at present.
 Dermabond was the first and is the best known.
-I have used these in the dressing (under the skin strips) in a few cases, but placed my usual number of sutures.
-The results were equivalent to my other cases.
-I think I'd chalk this one up to "mostly hype."
-There is alot of this in plastic surgery right now.
+Dr D has used these in the dressing (under the skin strips) in a few cases.
+It made no difference.
+Dr D would chalk this one up to "mostly hype."
+There is a lot of this in plastic surgery right now.

 "What are 'Dog Ears'?
 Are they always present after a tummy tuck?"

 Dog Ears are folds in the skin and fat.
-Think of the tissues corected in Abdominoplasty:
+Think of the tissues corrected in Tummy Tuck Surgery:

 (1) Muscle (sutured and tightened)